KasparEtter/ef1p/pages/email/email.md

   If the internationalized email address is part of an address group, then the whole list of the group is encoded with this technique because groups cannot be nested.
-  Headers in which addresses are used but the group syntax is not allowed need to be [encapsulated](https://tools.ietf.org/html/rfc6857#section-3.1.10):
+  Header fields in which addresses are used but the group syntax is not allowed need to be [encapsulated](https://tools.ietf.org/html/rfc6857#section-3.1.10):
-  A header such as `Message-Id` is replaced with `Downgraded-Message-Id`, where its value is encoded as an Encoded Word.
+  A header field such as `Message-Id` is replaced with `Downgraded-Message-Id`, where its value is encoded as an Encoded Word.
-  An exception to this rule are the `Received` headers, where clauses with non-ASCII characters are [simply removed](https://tools.ietf.org/html/rfc6857#section-3.2.4).
+  An exception to this rule are the `Received` header fields, where clauses with non-ASCII characters are [simply removed](https://tools.ietf.org/html/rfc6857#section-3.2.4).
   Lastly, the message body is [left as is](https://tools.ietf.org/html/rfc6857#appendix-A), even if the [content transfer encoding](#content-encoding) is `8bit`.